 3 Minute Read

-When Dave talks about mutual fund investing for retirement, he always says to choose “good growth stock mutual funds.”
+When I talk about investing in mutual funds for retirement, I always encourage people to choose “good growth stock mutual funds.”
 But with thousands of funds to choose from, how do you know which ones fit the bill?

 This is a summary of the fund’s goal and the types of investments it will make to achieve that goal.
-Look at funds that fall into one of the four categories Dave recommends: growth, growth and income, aggressive growth, and international.
+Look at funds that fall into one of the four categories I recommend: growth, growth and income, aggressive growth, and international.

 Fund Manager Experience

-As with any job, you’ll want an experienced manager calling the shots for your mutual fund—someone with at least five to 10 years of experience.
+You want an experienced manager calling the shots for your mutual fund—someone with at least five to 10 years of experience.
 Keep in mind, though, that many managers mentor their successors for several years.
-So a fund with a new manager can be worth considering if the fund has consistently performed well.
+So, a fund with a new manager can be worth considering if the fund has consistently performed well.

-Sectors refer to the types of businesses the fund invests in, such as financial services or healthcare.
+Sectors refer to the types of businesses the fund invests in, such as financial services or health care.
 A balanced distribution among sectors means the fund is well diversified.
+That’s what you’re looking for.

 Performance (Rate of Return)

-You want a history of strong returns for any fund you choose to invest in.
+You want to choose funds that have a history of strong returns.
 Focus on long-term returns, 10 years or longer if possible.
 You’re not looking for a specific rate of return, but you do want a fund that consistently outperforms most funds in its category.

 You May Also Like

-If this sounds like a lot of information to dig through and compare, you’re right!
+If this sounds like a lot of information to dig through and compare, that’s because it is!
 The good news is you don’t have to do it all alone.
-You can work with an investing pro who understands that you’re in charge of selecting your own retirement investments.
+You can work with an investing pro who understands the ins and outs of the market but recognizes that you’re in charge of selecting your own retirement investments.
 Talk with an investing pro in your area today!